-Dumbbell vs barbell: which is best for home workouts?
-Given the lack of space many of us have at home, you may well be in unable to fit both, so you need to decide: should you buy the best dumbbell or the best barbell for your home gym?
+Dumbbell vs barbell: which is best for full-body workouts?
+Given the lack of space many of us have at home, you may well be unable to fit both, so you need to decide: should you buy the best dumbbell or the best barbell for your home gym?
 What is the difference between the two home weights?
 And which one builds muscle quicker?

 Three reasons why dumbbells are better than barbells